 - Follow the same routine for both sides evenly.

 This is the most common way of honing a knife in the kitchen.
 You’ll see plenty of chefs doing this with their knives right before cutting.
-If you want to smooth out the edges to make sure the edge cuts perfectly every time, keep your honing rod close by and give the knife a few strokes.
+If you want to smooth out the edges to make sure the edge cuts perfectly every time, keep your honing rod close by to give the knife a few strokes before cutting.

 Second honing technique

-- Place the honing rod on a stable surface like a cutting board or towel upside down.
+- Place the honing rod’s tip on a stable surface like a cutting board or towel.

 - Secure the position of the honing rod with your non-dominant hand.